 Now available for full wind ensemble: An American Tapestry.
-The work is being performed in 2012 and 2013 by the 18-member consortium of high school and college bands who supported the rescoring of this popular folk song medley, originally for chamber winds.
+The work was performed in 2012 and 2013 by the 18-member consortium of high school and college bands who supported the rescoring of this popular folk song medley, originally for chamber winds.
 Boosey & Hawkes, publisher of the original work, will be publishing the new concert band version as well.
 It has also been chosen for the Teaching Music Through Performance series (GIA Publ.) and will be recorded in conjunction with that publication in June of 2015.

 That Life Should Be!
 (Three Settings of American Women Poets), a triptych for treble voices and piano, was premiered at Lawrence University, Appleton, Wisconsin, on November 9, 2012 by their fine women's chorus, Cantala, under the direction of Phillip Swan.
 The performance is archived at http://www.livestream.com/lawrenceuniversity/video?clipId=pla_e10f1c72-f8d9-4426-93b4-b494884599eb.
 Scroll 31:30 into the performance.
 The wonderful poems can be read at http://www.kallmancreates.com/that_life_should_be.html.